 Menu Approach

-It has emerged from the subgroup’s discussions that, aside from the status quo, there is a common ground whereby increased freedom of choice for the parties to the agreement could help registries in tailoring their agreements to their specific needs and obligations.
+It has emerged from the subgroup’s discussions that there is a common ground whereby increased freedom of choice for the parties to the agreement could help registries in tailoring their agreements to their specific needs and obligations.

 This would overall result in a “Menu” approach, whereby the law(s) governing the Registry Agreement is (are) chosen at the moment of its conclusion.
 Such choice would be made according to a “menu” of possible governing laws.